hmontazeri/mushak/docs/guide/what-is-mushak.md

 In the modern devops landscape, developers often face a binary choice:
 1. **Expensive PaaS**: Heroku, Vercel, Railway.
 Easy to use, but costs scale rapidly and you don't own the infrastructure.
 2. **Complex DIY**: Kubernetes, manual Docker management, Nginx config hacking.
 Cheap infrastructure, but high maintenance and complexity.
+3. **Different use cases**: Kamal, Nomad, Nomad.
+Cheap infrastructure, but needs config / env management and some orchestration.

 **Mushak** sits in the middle.
 It gives you the "Heroku experience" (`git push` to deploy) on your own $5 DigitalOcean/Hetzner droplet.